 Failed login attempts during the transactional authorization flow do not increment account lockout counters.
-For more information on transactional authorization, see "Transactional Authorization" in the Authorization Guide.

-If login failures are stored in AM's memory, this may result in user accounts not being locked out even after multiple login failures.
-To avoid this issue, make sure to implement persistent lockout instead.
+If login failures are stored in AM's memory, this may result in user accounts not being locked out, even after multiple login failures.
+To avoid this issue, rather implement persistent lockout.

-To Configure Account Lockout

-- To configure account lockout, configure the authentication settings for the realm, as follows: - a.
-Access the settings in the AM console under Realms > Realm Name > Authentication > Settings > Account Lockout. - b.
-Enable lockout by checking Login Failure Lockout Mode, setting the number of attempts, and setting the lockout interval and duration. - You can also opt to warn users after several consecutive failures, or to multiply the lockout duration on each successive lockout. - c.
-(Optional) If you have configured CTS-based or client-based authentication sessions, ensure the Store Invalid Attempts in Data Store switch is enabled.
-Failure to do so may result in users not being locked out even after multiple login failures. - d.
-To save account login failures to the Data Store, enable Store Invalid Attempts in Data Store.
-This setting is necessary when using CTS-based or client-based authentication sessions.
-If you do not set this, users might not be locked out, even after multiple login failures. - e.
-You can set up email notification upon lockout to an administrator if AM is configured to send mail.
-You can configure AM to send mail in Configure > Server Defaults > General > Mail Server. - f.
-For persistent lockout, AM sets the value of the user's inetuserstatus profile attribute to inactive.
-You can also specify another attribute to update on lockout.
-You can further set a non-default attribute on which to store the number of failed authentication attempts.
-When you do store the number of failed attempts in the data store, other AM servers accessing the user data store can also see the number.
+Configure account lockout

+1. Configure account lockout:

+- In the AM admin UI, go to Realms > Realm Name > Authentication > Settings Account Lockout. - Enable lockout by checking Login Failure Lockout Mode, then set the number of attempts and the lockout interval.

+You can also opt to warn users after several consecutive failures.

+To save account login failures to the data store, enable Store Invalid Attempts in Data Store.
+This setting is necessary when using server-side or client-side authentication sessions.
+If you do not set this, users might not be locked out, even after multiple login failures.

+When you store the count of failed attempts in the data store, other AM servers accessing the user data store can also see that count.

+If AM is configured to send mail, you can set up email notification of lockouts to an administrator.
+To configure AM to send mail, go to Configure > Server Defaults > General > Mail Server.

+2. Configure persistent lockout:

+- For persistent lockout, AM sets the value of the user's inetuserstatus profile attribute to inactive.
+You can specify an additional attribute to update on lockout. - You can also define a custom attribute to store the number of failed authentication attempts. - 3.
+Configure duration lockout: - Set the lockout duration to a positive value to enable duration lockout.
+Optionally, configure a multipier to increase the lockout duration on each successive lockout. - Enable the Store Invalid Attempts in Data Store property so that lockout attempts are not stored in memory, but persisted in the repository, and applied across all AM instances. - Set Invalid Attempts Data Attribute Name to the default attribute sunAMAuthInvalidAttemptsData to prevent invalid attempts from being stored only in memory.

-For more information, see "Configuring Realm Authentication Properties" in the Authentication and Single Sign-On Guide.
+For more information, see Configure realm authentication properties.

-To unlock a user's account, find the user under Realms > Realm Name > Identities.
-Select the user you want to unlock, and set their User Status property to Active.
-Save your changes.
+To unlock a user's account:

+- Locate the user under Realms > Realm Name > Identities.

+- Choose the user you want to unlock.

+- Set their User Status property to Active.

+- Click Save.

-For information on how authentication trees handle account lockout, see "About Account Lockout for Trees" in the Authentication and Single Sign-On Guide.
+For specific information on how authentication trees handle account lockout, see Account lockout for trees.